 In this case, we are going with a big, top-level goal up front.
 This is definitely an ambitious goal that is not going to just fall into his lap.

 He’s going to need to create a solid plan to get it!

 With the goal in mind, Steve should list out the biggest problems and assets associated with this goal.
 For the sake of keeping this post short, I’ll simplify them a bit, but the idea is the same.

 PROBLEMS standing in the way:

 - Dead end job.
-Steve does not have any realistic opportunity to get promoted at the company he works for.
+Steve does not have any realistic opportunity to get promoted at the company where he works.

 - Motivation.
-While Steve wants to double his income, sometimes he gets lazy and doesn’t feel like doing the work required to get it.
-(See how the Peg Method forces someone to be HONEST with themselves?)
+While Steve wants to double his income, sometimes he doesn’t feel like doing the work required to get it.
+(See how The Peg Method forces someone to be HONEST with themselves?)

 - Steve is a shy guy.
 He is not the kind of person who will walk into a room full of strangers and bounce around as a social butterfly.
 This makes networking difficult.

 Now for his ASSETS.
 What are the things working for Steve?